 Motorized Boats.
-Motorized boats would be allowed in the Neches River (including Johns Lake, Tater Patch Lake, Lower Cypress area of the Beaumont unit, Lake Bayou, associated canals) and Pine Island Bayou from Highway 326 to the confluence with the Neches River including Cook's Lake and Scatterman Lake.
+Motorized boats would be allowed in the Neches River (including Johns Lake, Tater Patch Lake, Lower Cypress area of the Beaumont unit, Lake Bayou, associated canals) and Little Pine Island - Pine Island Bayou Corridor unit from Highway 326 to the confluence with the Neches River including Cook's Lake and Scatterman Lake.
 In this alternative, Village Creek from the confluence with the Neches River upstream to the Highway 96 bridge would allow both motorized and nonmotorized uses.
 Village Creek upstream from the Highway 96 bridge would be nonmotorized only.